celinehoang177/Flash_Compiler_Proj/README.md

 To compile the Flash Compiler, ensure that you have `nasm` and `ld` installed on a Linux-based operating system.
 Follow these steps to build the compiler:

-# Flash Compiler

-Flash is a lightweight and speedy programming language compiler implemented in C++.
-This project aims to provide a simple and efficient compiler and an introduction to compiler construction.

-## Features

-- **Minimalistic:** Flash is intentionally kept minimal to provide an understanding of the core concepts of compiler construction.
-- **Fast Compilation:** It generates x86-64 assembly code, making it efficient for small to medium-sized programs.
-- **Simple Syntax:** Flash features a straightforward and easy-to-understand syntax.

-## Language Features

-The Flash Compiler supports the following language features:
-- Arithmetic expressions
-- Variable declarations (`let` keyword)
-- Conditional statements (`if` keyword)
-- `exit` statement for program termination

-## Building

-To build the Flash Compiler, ensure you have `nasm` and `ld` installed on a Linux operating system.
-Follow these steps to build the compiler:

 ```bash
 git clone https://github.com/celinehoang177/flash-compiler
 cd flash-compiler